Rich2/openstrat/README.md

 2. Core.
 The bulk of the code this is organised into the following packages:
    - **ostrat** The root package.
 All other packages depend on this.
-     * Colours.
+     * 32 bit Int based Colours.
      * A persistence framework.
-Succinct readalble object notation.
+Succinct readable object notation.
 Save files at `~/AppData/Local/OpenStratData`.
      * Array based Int and Double product traits collection traits.
      * Other general utilities.
    - **ostrat.geom**